rapierorg/telegram-bot-swift/README.md

 bot.sendMessage(chatId, "Text") // will also work
 ```

-Currently requests methods define only `required` parameters in their signatures.
+Currently request methods define only `required` parameters in their signatures.
 To pass `optional` parameters to these methods, use a dictionary:

 ```swift
 let markup = ForceReply()